danliberato/Cloud-Broker/README.md

 ### ToDos

- - When a VM get modified the provider must update both BC and client about (it's already done in the table)
+ - When a VM get modified the provider must update both BC and client about (it's already done in the table);
- - Improve management by adding a better "interface"
+ - Improve management by adding a better "interface";

 # Workflow
 ![Alt text](https://i.imgur.com/WjJGPl6.png)